-Some benthic invertebrates within the proposed dredge prism will be removed or displaced by dredging, partially removing a potential prey source for groundfish.
-However, multiple studies in Puget Sound indicate that this impact will be temporary, and the recolonization of the benthic community occurs rapidly (see Section 4.4 Habitat and Biota Disturbances).
-The baseline invertebrate community in the area to be dredged is also likely degraded by propeller wash and the related scour from active marina traffic.
+It is expected that most all benthic invertebrates within the proposed dredge prism will be eliminated by dredging, removing a potential prey source for groundfish.
+However, multiple studies in Puget Sound indicate this will be temporary, and the recolonization of the benthic community will be rapid. (see Section 4.4).
+The baseline invertebrate community in the area to be dredged is also likely degraded by propeller scour from active marina traffic in the proposed dredge prism.
 Recolonization would be expected to result in higher prey densities with the new dredge depths since they would be less exposed to propeller wash and scour.